davis190/Davis-Bar-App/README.md

 ## File explaination
 - cf.template.yml - This file is a CloudFormation template that creates lambda functions from the pythong files in the folders.
-- addBeer & getPeople - Python functions for lambda that will act as the API and interact with the Dynamo tables
+- addBeer, getPeople and getBeer - Python functions for lambda that will act as the API and interaction with the Dynamo tables
 - html - The folder of HTML files.
 Could be a single page app but split out some config variables to not check them into GitHub.

 ## DynamoDB Table(s)